-Know Your Business (KYB) is a verification standard that confirms the legal status of a company and its compliance with Anti-Money Laundering and other regulations.
-The KYB process is performed by a regulated organization, such as a bank or insurance company, to protect their interests and determine whether it’s doing business with legal or shell companies.
+Know Your Business (KYB) is a verification standard that confirms the legal status of a company and its compliance with Anti-Money Laundering (AML) and other regulations.
+The KYB process is performed by a regulated organisation, such as a bank or insurance company, to protect their interests and determine whether it’s doing business with legal or shell companies.

 In addition, KYB procedures include ultimate beneficial ownership (or UBO) as a transparency mechanism.
 Establishing UBO allows revealing who is directly benefiting from the business profits.